metomi/rose/sphinx/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each user can just run their suites on the host where they issue the ``rose suite-run`` command.
+Each user can just run their suites on the host where they issue the :ref:`command-rose-suite-run` command.
 However, the local host may not meet the necessary requirements for connectivity (to the hosts running the tasks) or for availability (the host needs to remain up for the duration of the suite).
 Therefore, Rose can be configured to run the suites on